-Best Freeze Dried Emergency Survival Food Single Packets
+Best Tasting Freeze Dried Emergency Survival Food Packets, Buckets & Kits

 Keep some in your backpack, Bug-Out bag, and vehicles to always be prepared.
 There is no need for pots, pans, plates or bowls, as you only need to add hot water to each packet and stir.